 Does it cost to bring extra Lead Explorers?

-All chaperones that come with Utah public and charter schools will receive FREE admission.
+Thanks to the generous support of the Utah Legislature chaperones are FREE* for Utah public and charter schools.
 There is no limit to the number of chaperones you can bring; however, we recommend the above adult to student ratios for the best experience for everyone.

 Can Lead Explorers bring students’ siblings?